 6. Is the country/territory with the lowest score the world's most corrupt nation?

 No. The CPI is an indicator of perceptions of public sector corruption, i.e. administrative and political corruption.
 It is not a verdict on the levels of corruption of entire nations or societies, or of their policies, or the activities of their private sector.
 Citizens of those countries/territories that score at the lower end of the CPI often show the same concern about and condemnation of corruption as the public in countries that perform strongly.

 Further, the country/territory with the lowest score is the one where public sector corruption is perceived to be greatest among those included in the list.
 The CPI provides no information about countries/territories that are not included in the index.

 Yes.
 As part of the update to the methodology used to calculate the CPI in 2012 we established the new scale of 0-100.
 Using this scale we can compare CPI scores from one year to the next.
-Because of the update in the methodology last year, however, CPI scores before 2012 are not comparable over time.
+Because of the update in the methodology, however, CPI scores before 2012 are not comparable over time.

-For a more detailed description of last year’s change in methodology, please see Corruption Perceptions Index – An updated Methodology for 2012.
+For a more detailed description of the 2012 change in methodology, please see Corruption Perceptions Index – An updated Methodology for 2012.